-Police officers will inspect and maintain supplemental restraint devices for proper working condition at the start of their shift and/or immediately prior to use.
-Following any use, the restraint device will be checked for serviceability.
+Police officers will inspect and maintain supplemental restraint devices in good working condition.
+Following any use the restraint device will be checked for serviceability

 Any discrepancies will be brought to the attention of the on-duty supervisor and the device taken out of service.